Filippos-Filippidis/DF_Website/README.md

 <img src="https://github.com/Filippos-Filippidis/DF_Website/blob/master/assets/images/600x600-01-01.png" alt="DF" width="300" height="300">

-# DF_Website

-DataFormLab Website
+# DataFormLab Website

-This repo contains all files for the setup and maintenance of <a href="dataformlab.com">DataForm Lab</a> presence on the web.
+This repo contains all files for the setup and maintenance of <a href="dataformlab.com">DataForm Labs</a> presence on the web.